-The European Commission has been working in Bangladesh since 2002, both in disaster preparedness and emergency response activities, with a total funding of €168.4 million.
-In addition to remaining committed to providing basic life-saving support to hundreds of thousands of unregistered Rohingya refugees living in the Kutupalong makeshift camp and expansion site, Leda site, Shamlapur village, Balukhali settlement and the other spontaneous settlements that have developed after the massive August 2017 influx, the EU also continues to fund emergency assistance to people affected by natural disasters.
+The EU has been working in Bangladesh since 2002, both in disaster preparedness and emergency response activities, with a total funding of €204.4 million.
+EU humanitarian aid provides life-saving support to hundreds of thousands of Rohingya refugees living in the Kutupalong makeshift settlement and its expansion site, also known as mega camp, Leda site, Shamlapur village, Balukhali settlement and the other spontaneous settlements that have developed after the massive August 2017 influx.
+Additionally, the EU also continues to fund emergency assistance to people affected by natural disasters.

 Disaster preparedness, disaster risk reduction and resilience remain key priority areas for the EU in Bangladesh.
-In this context, partners continue supporting the government in the roll-out and implementation of its "Standing Order on Disasters and Disaster Management Act" at the community level.
-This includes supporting locally identified initiatives such as the building of flood-resistant infrastructure and early warning systems, as well as school-based disaster preparedness.
-The EU, together with its humanitarian partners, is trying to go a step further by ensuring that peoples’ livelihoods are more resistant to natural disasters, thereby reducing their level of vulnerability to shocks and stresses.
-Since 2001, the EU has contributed over €23 million to disaster risk reduction and resilience building activities, including €3 million in 2017.
+In this context, partners continue supporting the government in the roll-out and implementation of its "Standing Order on Disasters and Disaster Management Act" at community level.
+This includes supporting locally identified initiatives such as the building of flood-resistant infrastructure and early warning systems, and school-based disaster preparedness.
+The EU, together with its humanitarian partners, seeks to ensure that people's livelihoods are more resistant to natural disasters, thereby reducing their level of vulnerability to shocks and stresses.
+Since 2001, the EU has contributed over €30 million to disaster risk reduction and resilience building activities in Bangladesh, including €7 million in 2018.